AMReX-Codes/amrex/CONTRIBUTING.md

 Periodically commit your changes with
 ```
-git commit -m "Write 50 chars description to explain your work"
+git commit -m "This is a 50-char description to explain my work"
 ```

 The commit message (between quotation marks) is super important to follow the developments and identify bugs.